Matrix Live πŸŽ™

 I always wanted to write a chatbot that does cool things, so checkmark for that one on the list.
 In addition to that I recently failed a job interview.
 For their technical skill test (I did not fail this :P), I got a task for which I learned how to use puppeteer, then saw a post on reddit about Tuxi and together with my previous project that included Matrix (Audius), I knew what I had to do: create Taavi.

-I have created this bot as a "weekend project", litteraly one day for the code and one day for documentation.
+I have created this bot as a "weekend project", literally one day for the code and one day for documentation.
 Surely it's far from perfect but I don't have any big plans with it so far… If you think I should add some features, create an issue and let me know.
 I could imagine adding other websites / services to it like last.fm, do you have any ideas?

 I gave my daughter the task to choose a name for a bot, that can answer any question in the world, and she came up with Taavi, nice!